 The basis of plant propagation is totipotency, the capability of cells to regenerate missing parts and, subsequently, an entire organism.
-Applied to plants, it means that any live part that is separated from the parent plant, being composed of live cells, can possibly produce missing organs of an intact plant, such as roots and shoot, and give rise to an entire plant.
+Applied to plants, it means that any live part that is separated from the parent plant, is composed of live cells, can possibly produce missing organs of an intact plant, such as roots and shoot, and give rise to an entire plant.
 It means that all plant organs with live cells, such as seeds, stems, etc., either intact or segmented, are potential propagules, or propagating materials.

 In general, there are two methods of propagating plants: sexual and asexual.